rchastain/alouette/README.md

 *Alouette* is a UCI chess engine able to play Fischer Random Chess.
 It was initially a programming exercise around *bitboards*.

 It is not a very formidable opponent.
-You should be able to beat him easily.
+You should manage to beat him easily.

 ## Opening book